bbauska/W3Cx-3of5/README.md

 <li>People who are not fluent in the language of your particular Web site;</li>
 </ul>

 The Web is an increasingly important resource in many aspects of life: education, employment, government, commerce, health care, recreation, and more.
 When Web pages, Web technologies, Web tools, or Web applications are badly designed, they can create barriers that exclude people from using the Web.
-More information is available in the [W3C Accessibility](https://www.w3.org/standards/webdesign/accessibility) overview.
+More information is available in the <a href="https://www.w3.org/standards/webdesign/accessibility">W3C Accessibility</a> overview.

 <h3>First Steps in Web Accessibility</h3>